-So we want to turn our attention to how assistive technology can interact with cognitive issues in a general sense to help you select the right tool for your students.
+So we want to turn our attention to assistive technology for students with cognitive impairments to help you select the right tool for your students.

 But as AT specialists, we also want to give you insight into how cognitive impairment figures into our process of creating tools.

 To begin with, we believe it helps to understand as much as possible how cognitive impairment affects the day-to-day experience of students in the classroom.
 So that’s what we want to show you.
 From this point, it’s much easier to see how AT can be designed to address these problems, and we’ll explain how we developed Audio Notetaker as a case in point.

 We’d like to introduce you to a couple of resources we love.
 The first is called empathy prompts.
 We think it’s a great way to begin imagining the constraints certain students might be under.

 As its name suggests, the site gives you a series of prompts to, in a small but meaningful way, replicate the experience of people with different types of disabilities.
 Among them are a number of cognitive conditions.
 By following these prompts, we can begin to see how the experience of a lecture, for example, might be impacted in a practical way by cognitive impairment.

 The second resource we’d like to show you is webaim.org’s cognitive disability simulator.
 Like empathy prompts, this site aims for a greater understanding of how navigating a website might be impacted by a cognitive impairment.
 It does this through a creative (and fiendishly difficult) simulator game.
 It brings into stark relief the pressure that students feel every day in going about their learning, and the real value that effective accommodations could provide.